nilsonholger/bvs/Readme.txt

 DIRECTORIES AND FILES:
 '.'
- |- bin: directory where all your modules/executables/settings are
+ |_bin: directory where all your modules/executables/settings are
- |- build: OPTIONAL directory for out of source builds
+ |_build: OPTIONAL directory for out of source builds
- |- bvsd: contains an interactive command line daemon
+ |_bvsd: contains an interactive command line daemon
- |- libbvs: contains the actual library,
+ |_lib: contains the actual library
- |- modules: module directory, create git submodules here (do not forget
+ |_modules: module directory, create git submodules here (do not forget
  |           to enable used modules in './modules/CMakeLists.txt')
  |
+ |_.bvsmodules: list of known modules (used during setup)
- |- run: main script to do various tasks
+ |_run: main script to do various tasks
- |- Changelog.txt: contains important notes about updates
+ |_Changelog.txt: contains important notes about updates
- |- CMakeLists.txt: cmake build file
+ |_CMakeLists.txt: cmake build file
- |- Doxyfile.in: doxygen config, parsed by cmake
+ |_Doxyfile.in: doxygen config, parsed by cmake
- \- Readme.txt: this readme file
+ |_Readme.txt: this readme file